-On vehicles with selective door locking press button and once to unlock the front doors.
-To unlock all doors, press button twice.
+On vehicles with selective door locking press button once to unlock the driver's door.
+To unlock all doors and load compartment, press button again.

 If no door is opened within approx. 2 minutes after the vehicle has been unlocked with the remote control, the vehicle is re-locked automatically.